 The Kentucky Department of Education (KDE) and the Department of Special Education and Rehabilitation Counseling at UK (SERC) are collaborating on Working to Make a Difference for Children who Display Challenging Behavior.
 The purpose project is to provide a format that allows school personnel, parents, and other professionals to gain access to information, to share effective practices, and to receive ongoing consultation and technical assistance concerning the full range of behavior problems and challenges displayed by children and youth in school and community settings, as well as other behavioral issues that may affect their success in school.

 The Kentucky Center for School Safety serves as the central point for data analysis, research, and dissemination of information about successful school safety programs, research results, and new programs.
 This information is broken out into specific reports which can be found at this location.
-The KCSS website also contains The Emergency Management Resource Guide, designed to be used during the planning stage both at the school and district levels.
-The Emergency Management Resource Guide assists districts in creating, reviewing, or updating their school's emergency and crisis response plan.
+The KCSS website also contains The Emergency Management Resource Guide is designed to be used during the planning stage both at the school and district levels.
+This guide assists districts in creating, reviewing, or updating their school's emergency and crisis response plan.